 9. Use more verbs and nouns than adjectives and adverbs.

 10. Stick with shorter sentences.
-Include a snippet of dialog.
+Include a snippet of dialogue.

 Here’s another post I wrote earlier about how to write an anecdote.